 Note: Statistics Ph.D. students who have obtained TGR status are not eligible for CPT in any quarter including summer.
 Statistics Ph.D. students are typically responsible for summer tuition if they enroll in a CPT course.

 The CPT application is available via Bechtel Connect: Students > Employment > Curricular Practical Training

 Employment dates for CPT

-For CPT during the regular academic year (Autumn, Winter and Spring quarters) when students are required to be enrolled full-time (University policy: graduate students must be at-status), you may only work part-time under CPT, and the proposed start and end dates of CPT must closely follow the academic calendar.
+For CPT during the regular academic year of Autumn, Winter and Spring quarters, when students are required to be enrolled full-time (University policy: graduate students must be at-status), you may only work part-time under CPT, and the proposed start and end dates of CPT must closely follow the academic calendar.
 No exceptions can be made.